 Core Wellness Centre As Your Whiplash Specialist

 Core Wellness Centre begins every whiplash pathway with a comprehensive initial assessment that captures the injury history, functional limitations, and any red flags requiring urgent attention.
-From that assessment the clinic creates a shared, measurable plan tailored to each patient’s goals.

-Typical care pathways at Core Wellness Centre combine a physiotherapy-led exercise program to restore mobility and motor control with targeted manual therapy or chiropractic techniques to address joint mechanics, and registered massage therapy to reduce muscle tension and improve soft-tissue recovery.
+Typical care pathways at Core Wellness Centre combine a physiotherapy-led exercise program to restore mobility and motor control with targeted manual therapy or chiropractic adjustments to address joint mechanics, and registered massage therapy to reduce muscle tension and improve soft-tissue recovery.

 Our clinic’s practitioners communicate frequently with each other, in sharing findings, tracking progress, and adjusting the plan together, so that treatment remains coordinated and efficient.